afllewellyn/Smart-UTM-Link-Manager-App/README.md

 6. **Set Up Redirect in Squarespace**:
    - Log into your Squarespace dashboard
    - Go to Settings > Developer Tools > URL Mappings
-   - Add a new mapping: `/your-slug -> https://your-full-url 302`
+   - Add the redirect:
+     - Click New Mapping or Add New Mapping
+     - Format: /your-slug -> /url-with-utms 302
+     - Example: /SlackLists -> /blog/project-management-slack-vs-clickup-asana?utm_source=linkedin&utm_medium=post&utm_campaign=SlackListsProjectManagement 302
    - Wait 5-10 minutes for changes to propagate
    - Test the link in an incognito window